What Happens in Florida After an Out of State DUI Conviction?

 We are often asked this question:

-“I reside in Florida and have a Florida driver’s license, but I just got arrested for DUI out of state, what impact will this have on my Florida driving privileges?”
+“I reside in Florida and have a Florida driver’s license, but I was arrested for DUI while I was out of state.
+What impact will a DUI conviction in another state have on my Florida driving privileges?”

 If you are convicted of the out-of-state DUI, you should expect the FLHSMV to take action.
 The action is triggered by the other state reporting the conviction to Florida.
 Florida then adds the out-of-state conviction to your Florida driving record.
-When the out-of-state DUI conviction is added to the Florida driving record, the FLHSMV imposes the statutory sanctions that would have occurred if the DUI conviction had happened in Florida as required by Florida Statute Section 322.2715(2).
+When the out-of-state DUI conviction is added to the Florida driving record, the FLHSMV imposes the statutory sanctions that would have occurred if the DUI conviction had happened in Florida, as required by Florida Statute Section 322.2715(2) which provides:

 “[t]he department is authorized to suspend or revoke the license of any resident of the state, upon receiving notice of the conviction of such person in another state or foreign country of an offense therein which, if committed in this state, would be grounds for the suspension or revocation of his or her license.”